ShutoAraki/DPUDS_Projects/Fall_2017/MNIST/README.md

 # Classifying handwritten digits using the MNIST data set

+By Elijah Anderson

-This exploration will use neural networks and tensorflow to examine how handwritten digits can be classified by computers.
+This exploration will use a made-from-scratch neural network to examine how handwritten digits can be classified by computers.

 Some resources to check out if you're interested in learning more about machine learning: